avo-hq/docs/src/2.0/upgrade.md

 ## Upgrade from 2.8 to 2.9

+### Avo generates paths based on the resource name not the model name

+We made this change so you get more predictable paths.
+You really shouldn't have to do anything.
+You will be affected only if you have hardcoded paths towards Avo.
+For example, if you have a `SubscriptionResource` with `self.model_class = Pay::Subscription`, the resource path before was `/avo/resurces/pay_subscriptions` and now it's going to be `/avo/resurces/subscriptions`. the path will be build following the resource class, not the model class.

+Get more information on [this ticket](https://github.com/avo-hq/avo/pull/953).

 ### Actions are visible on the Edit view

 We changed the way we display [Actions](actions).
 Now they will be visible on the `Edit` view too.
 You my disable that using the `visible` option on each action.